 What can you get here?
 Clothes, footwear, hats, jewelry…

 Ben Thanh night market offers an authentic glimpse into real, living night markets where you can pick up some bargains including lacquer ware, bamboo goods, and arts and crafts.
-Also on sale are clothes, textiles, luggage, watches and an assortment of electronic goods.
+Also on sale are clothes, textiles, luggage, watches, and an assortment of electronic goods.
 This is the epitome of shopping in Saigon.
 Do note however that some items are non-negotiable.
-In such a case, you should ask very carefully about the materials, the origin, the reliability and then require the shop owners to finalize the final price.
+In such a case, you should ask very carefully about the materials, the origin, the reliability, and then require the shop owners to finalize the price.
 If the seller refuses to reduce the price, tell them that you will browse around and will go back if the price is reasonable.

 You’ll probably need a break after the hustle and bustle of Ben Thanh market, so head to one among 20 street-side eateries around the market building and enjoy some treats.

-Walking around the streets of Ho Chi Minh city, you can easily spot street vendors selling cheap fashion and accessories.
-For Vietnamese people, street vending has become an essential part of the city life and a great alternative to markets.
+Walking around the streets of Ho Chi Minh City, you can easily spot street vendors selling cheap fashion and accessories.
+For Vietnamese people, street vending has become an essential part of city life and a great alternative to markets.
 Products vary as widely as needs call for.
 However, bargaining is virtually a must, especially if you are a foreigner.

 As far as we know, the fashion street vendors usually work in the evening and mainly appear on the popular roads such as Nguyen Trai (District 5), Cach Mang Thang Tam (District 10), Quang Trung (Go Vap District), Nguyen Anh Thu (District 12), and Thu Duc university campus.
-Every day, as day turns to night the streets takes on a completely different appearance and atmosphere.
+Every day, as day turns to night the streets take on a completely different appearance and atmosphere.
 There are all manners of goods: clothing, shoes, handbags, and accessories for you to choose from.